-Stay with us for February Half Term and your small people can really make the most of their week of freedom from the classroom.
+Stay with us or explore attractions in Cornwall this February Half Term.
+Here are some of our suggestions, so that your kids can really make the most of their week of freedom from the classroom.

-2) We offer our own, brilliant and free in-house entertainment programme at the hotel.
-This year’s fun is all about woodland creatures and offers lots of fun family craft activities and games.
+2.)
+We offer our own, brilliant and free in-house entertainment programme at the hotel and you can view a sample programme here to get an idea of what’s in store.
+Expect lots of fun, family craft activities and games!

-3) Explore the children’s garden trail at Lanhydrock House, a Victorian country estate not far from Bedruthan with enticing gardens and ancient woodland.
-There are off-road cycle trails, too, with special routes for families and novice riders, and it’s easy to hire bikes there.
+3.)
+Explore Lanhydrock house, a Victorian country estate not far from Bedruthan with enticing gardens, ancient woodlands and lots of space for families to run, play and picnic.
+There are off-road cycle trails too with special routes for facilities and novice riders and it’s easy to hire bikes there.

-6) Be a Tudor for the day at Pendennis Castle and discover what life was like at Henry VIII’s mighty fortress.
+6.)
+Be a Tudor for a day at Pendennis Castle and discover what life was like at Henry VIII’s mighty fortress.
 The castle’s Discovery Centre allows visitors to explore the fascinating history of the castle, complete with interactive displays and activities and an exhibit on Tudor battles.
-There are many medieval re-enactments staged at Pendennis.
-Find out more here: (www.english-heritage.org.uk/visit/places/pendennis-castle)
+There are also many medieval re-enactments staged at Pendennis.

 See our school holiday breaks here.